 It is well-established under Texas law that the conveyance of a net profits interest constitutes the conveyance of a presently vested, non-possessory interest in real property.
+Therefore, Enduro

-Therefore, Enduro Sponsor and the trust believe that, in a bankruptcy of Enduro Sponsor, the Net Profits Interest would be viewed as a separate property interest under Texas law and, as such, outside of Enduro Sponsor's bankruptcy estate.
+Sponsor and the trust believe that, in a bankruptcy of Enduro Sponsor, the Net Profits Interest would be viewed as a separate property interest under Texas law and, as such, outside of Enduro Sponsor's bankruptcy estate.
 Likewise, Enduro Sponsor and the trust believe that the Net Profits Interest would be viewed as a separate property interest under the laws of Louisiana and outside of Enduro Sponsor's bankruptcy estate.
 Since enactment of the Louisiana Mineral Code in 1975, Louisiana courts have classified an overriding royalty interest as a real right and an incorporeal immovable (similar to a real property interest).
 Although there are no reported Louisiana court cases addressing whether a net profits interest, carved out of the interest of a mineral lessee under an oil and gas lease, should be similarly classified as a real right and an incorporeal immovable, a 1972 Colorado federal court applying Louisiana law did conclude that such a net profits interest was comparable to an overriding royalty interest and, thus, was properly so classified.
 Similarly, Enduro Sponsor and the trust believe that a New Mexico court would rule that the conveyance of a net profits interest constitutes a conveyance of a real property interest.
 While no New Mexico case has clearly defined the nature of a "net profits interest" independent of the creating instrument, New Mexico case law has held that an overriding royalty interest in a mineral lease is a real property interest under New Mexico law.
 The 10th Circuit Court of Appeals has held that a net profits interest is "similar to" an overriding royalty interest.
-Given that the conveyance of the Net Profits Interest constitutes a conveyance of the Net Profits Interest will contain a provision stating that it is the express intent of the parties that the conveyance of the Net Profits Interest constitutes a conveyance of a royalty interest in real property, in the event of a bankruptcy on the part of Enduro Sponsor, under New Mexico law, the Net Profits Interest would likely not be treated as part of Enduro Sponsor's bankruptcy estate.
-Further, it is relevant that Enduro Sponsor and the trust have structured the Net Profits Interest as an overriding royalty interest in gross production payable on the basis of net profits.
-Nevertheless, the outcome is not certain given that there
+Given that the conveyance of the Net Profits Interest will contain a provision stating that it is the express intent of the parties that the conveyance of the Net Profits Interest would likely not be treated as part of Enduro Sponsor, under New Mexico law, the Net Profits Interest would likely not be treated as part of Enduro Sponsor's bankruptcy estate.
+Further, it is relevant that Enduro Sponsor and the trust have str